-Besides the adoration, multiple studies show pets are good for you.
-The National Institute of Health partnered with MARS Corporation for Pet Nutrition.
-They’re doing ongoing research into the health benefits of pets, but early studies show pets lower stress levels.
+Besides the adoration, multiple studies show that pets are good for you.
+The National Institute of Health partnered with MARS Corporation for Pet Nutrition to do ongoing research into the health benefits of pets, with early results showing that pets lower stress levels.
 This probably isn’t surprising news to you since petting your dog or cat can help you feel calmer.

 Some studies also report that dog parents are more physical and social than those without dogs.
 Since dogs require daily walks, most dog parents get a bit of exercise and likely talk to other people while on the walk.
 Both the movement and positive interactions with others are good for mental health.